Our Arizona office located in Tucson is available for in-person consultations with Dr. Karen Herbst only.

-To schedule a consultation with Dr. Jaime Schwartz in our Dubai location, please contact us today to make an appointment.
+To schedule a consultation with Dr. Herbst, please contact us today to make an appointment.

 Lipedema is a condition that occurs when fat is unevenly distributed in an irregular manner beneath the skin, most often in the legs, arms, and buttocks.
 Although for many patients it begins as a cosmetic concern, once it progresses, it can eventually cause pain and other symptoms.
 Lipedema is often mistaken for obesity or lymphedema, but it is a unique condition that requires treatment from a skilled, experienced surgeon.
 Over time lipedema fat can become hard and fibrous and scar tissue can form around the fat due to inflammation.
 If this happens veins and lymphatics can become restricted, which will cause pain.
 Although there is no cure for lipedema it can be treated.